HenrikBengtsson/Wishlist-for-R/README.md

 * _Standardized graphics device settings and API_.
 For instance, we have `ps.options()` but no `png.options()`.
 For some devices we can set the default width and height, whereas for others the defaults are hardwired to the arguments of the device function.
 Comment: The `R.devices` package tries to work around this.

+## Files
+* _Atomic writing to file_ to avoid incomplete/corrupt files being written.
+This can be achieved by writing to a temporary file/directory and the renaming when writing/saving is complete.
+This can be made optional, e.g. `saveRDS(x, file="foo.rds", atomic=TRUE)`.

 ## R system and configuration

 ### Calling R